 Treatment of essential hypertension.
-PERINDOPRIL / INDAPAMIDE SANDOZ 4 mg / 1.25 mg tablet is indicated in patients whose blood pressure is insufficiently controlled by perindopril alone.
+PERINDOPRIL / INDAPAMIDE QUALIMED 4 mg / 1.25 mg tablet is indicated in patients for whom blood pressure is insufficiently controlled by perindopril alone.

-DOSAGE PERINDOPRIL / INDAPAMIDE SANDOZ 4 mg / 1.25 mg Tablet Box of 30
+DOSAGE PERINDOPRIL / INDAPAMIDE QUALITY 4 mg / 1.25 mg Tablet Box of 90

-One tablet PERINDOPRIL / INDAPAMIDE SANDOZ 4 mg / 1.25 mg once daily, preferably in the morning and before meals.
+The usual dose is one PERINDOPRIL / INDAPAMIDE QUALIMED 4 mg / 1.25 mg tablet once a day, preferably in the morning before the meal.

-If possible, it is recommended to individually adjust the dosages of each of the two components.
-PERINDOPRIL / INDAPAMIDE SANDOZ 4 mg / 1.25 mg should be used when blood pressure is insufficiently controlled by PERINDOPRIL / INDAPAMIDE SANDOZ 2 mg / 0.625 mg, tablet (if available).
-In clinically appropriate cases, direct switching from monotherapy to PERINDOPRIL / INDAPAMIDE combination may be considered.
+PERINDOPRIL / INDAPAMIDE QUALIMED 4 mg / 1.25 mg tablets should be used if blood pressure is not adequately controlled by PERINDOPRIL / INDAPAMIDE QUALIMED 2 mg / 0.625 mg (if available).
+Direct switching from PERINDOPRIL / INDAPAMIDE QUALIMED 4mg / 1.25mg tablet monotherapy may be considered if clinically appropriate.

-Treatment should be initiated according to the blood pressure response and the state of renal function.
+Treatment should be initiated after taking into account the blood pressure response and renal function.